-This award will promote excellence in the Dance area.
-The prize is named after Anna Mascolo, a prominent figure of the Classical Dance panorama.
+This award promoted excellence in the Dance area.
+The prize was named after Anna Mascolo, a prominent figure of the Classical Dance panorama.

-“A versatile dancer, of strong and dramatic personality”, Anna Mascolo is a prominent figure in the Classical Dance panorama.
+“A versatile dancer, of strong and dramatic personality”, Anna Mascolo was a prominent figure in the Classical Dance panorama.
 Originally from Naples, Italy, she moved to Lisbon, Portugal, with her family early on.
 It was in her new adopted country that she earned the Diploma in Classical Dance from the National Conservatory of Lisbon and received the award “New Generation”.
-Belonging to a group of dance pioneers, Anna Mascolo had a decisive action in the development of the first Portuguese Group of Classical Dance (Circle of Choreographic Initiation), by participating actively in its performances and events, until she was invited to join the international ballet company “The Grand Ballet of Marquis de Cuevas”.
-It was in this company, and more specifically at the “Teatro alla Scala” in Milan, with Esmée Bulnes, that her personal artistic vision of Dance began to take shape.
-Motivated by the urgent need for a training of international scope for young Portuguese dancers, Anna Mascolo undertook, in Lisbon, in 1958, an important pedagogical and cultural venture, the founding her private dance school (“Estúdio Escola de Dança Clássica de Anna Mascolo”), where she developed her method of teaching classical dance.
-This accomplishment earned her, in 1969, the award “Press Prize”, and in 1974, the “Diploma of Excellence in Teaching”, awarded by the Portuguese Ministry of Education.
-In addition to the founding of her school, Anna Mascolo has had a distinguished career with notable achievements and official functions, such as: Artistic Direction of the “Ballet Experimental Group” (later becoming the “Ballet Gulbenkian”); Founder and Director of the “Anna Mascolo Ballet Group”; Presidency of the “Portuguese Ballet Center” (the first cultural association dedicated to classical dance in Portugal); Faculty Member of the “National Conservatory” and of the “Technical University of Lisbon” (in the Department of Human Motricity); Choreographer of several operas for the S. Carlos and Trindade Theatre seasons; Choreographer and Performer in numerous ballet, opera, theater and television shows; Guest Teacher of Dance Courses, Master Classes and Seminars worldwide; Writer of dance reviews and articles for newspapers and magazines; Organizer and Participant in dance conferences worldwide.
-Anna Mascolo held membership in various national and international working commissions, with particular relevance to the following: Official Appointment by the Portuguese Ministry of Education to draft a plan for the Restructuring of Portuguese Artistic Education; Active Member of the “International Dance Council (CID)-UNESCO”; Appointed by CID-UNESCO to found and preside the “Portuguese Dance Council (CPDD)-UNESCO”; Active Member and Master Teacher of the “National Italian Dance Council (CNID -UNESCO “; Effective Member of the “Brazilian Dance Council (CBDD)-UNESCO”.
+Belonging to a group of dance pioneers, Anna Mascolo had a decisive role in the development of the first Portuguese Group of Classical Dance (Circle of Choreographic Initiation), by participating actively in its performances and events, until she was invited to join the international ballet company “The Grand Ballet of Marquis de Cuevas”.
+It was at this company, and more specifically at the “Teatro alla Scala” (La Scala Opera Theatre) in Milan, with Esmée Bulnes, that her personal artistic vision of Dance began to take shape.
+Motivated by the urgent need for a training of international scope for young Portuguese dancers, Anna Mascolo undertook, in Lisbon in 1958, an important pedagogical and cultural venture, the founding of her private dance school (“Estúdio Escola de Dança Clássica de Anna Mascolo”) (Anna Mascolo Studio Dance School), where she developed her method of teaching classical dance.
+This accomplishment earned her the “Press Prize” award in 1969, and in 1974, the “Diploma for Excellence in Teaching”, awarded by the Portuguese Ministry of Education.
+In addition to the founding of her school, Anna Mascolo has had a distinguished career with notable achievements and official functions, such as: Artistic Direction at the “Ballet Experimental Group” (later becoming the “Ballet Gulbenkian”); Founder and Director at the “Anna Mascolo Ballet Group”; Presidency of the “Portuguese Ballet Center” (the first cultural association dedicated to classical dance in Portugal); Faculty Member of the “National Conservatory” and of the “Technical University of Lisbon” (in the Department of Human Motricity); Choreographer of several operas for the São Carlos and Trindade Theatre seasons; Choreographer and Performer in numerous ballet, opera, theater and television shows; Guest Teacher of Dance Courses, Master Classes and Seminars worldwide; writer of dance reviews and articles for newspapers and magazines; organizer and participant in dance conferences worldwide.
+Anna Mascolo held membership in various national and international working commissions, with particular relevance to the following: Official Appointment by the Portuguese Ministry of Education to draft a plan for the Restructuring of Portuguese Artistic Education; active member of the “International Dance Council (CID)-UNESCO”; appointed by CID-UNESCO to found and preside over the “Portuguese Dance Council (CPDD)-UNESCO”; active member and Master Teacher of the “National Italian Dance Council (CNID -UNESCO “; and effective member of the “Brazilian Dance Council (CBDD)-UNESCO”.
 Her adjudications as Member of the Jury in renowned national and international ballet competitions include: III and IV International Ballet Competitions of the Bolshoi Theatre – Moscow (Russia); 33rd and 34th International Dance Competitions “G.B.Viotti” -Vercelli (Italy); 4th and 5th Japan World Ballet Competition – Osaka (Japan); 2nd Latin American Ballet Children’s Contest – Lima (Peru); 1st Exhibition of Arts and Ideas and 1st National Encounter of Dance – Portugal.
 Anna Mascolo attributes her artistic and pedagogical development to the teachings of Olga Preobraijenska, Bianca Gallizia, Lubov Egorova, R. Rousanne, Bronislava Nijinska, Leonide Massine, Felia Doubrovska, George Skibine, Alan Lander, George Balanchine, Esmée Bulnes, Stanislas Idzikowsky, Victor Gsowsky, Edward Caton, Melusine Wood, Rene Bon, Serge Lifar, and Anton Dolin.

-Started his dance studies at the school of Gulbenkian Ballet, in Lisbon, and received a scholarship to study at the John Cranko School in Stuttgart.
-Danced at the Stadttheater Hagen and at the Oper Bonn in Germany as well as at The National Ballet in Lisbon.
-Pedro Carneiro did the teacher’s course at the Vaganova Academy, in St. Petersburg, where he received his methodology diploma.
-He has been a teacher for classical and character dance at the National Conservatory Dance School in Lisbon, since 1996, and he was in the Direction of the school from 2003 until 2017, as a Vice-President (2003-2007), President (2007-2008) and Director (2008-2017).
+Carneiro started his dance studies at the Gulbenkian Ballet School, in Lisbon, and afterwards received a scholarship to study at the John Cranko School in Stuttgart.
+He danced at the Stadttheater Hagen and the Oper Bonn in Germany, as well as at The National Ballet in Lisbon.
+Pedro Carneiro completed his teaching course at the Vaganova Academy in St. Petersburg, where he received his methodology diploma.
+He has been a teacher of classical and character dance at the National Conservatory Dance School in Lisbon, since 1996.
+He was a member of the school’s board of directors from 2003 until 2017, Vice-President from 2003-2007, President from 2007-2008 and Director from 2008-2017.
 During his tenure, the school became very successful and developed an international reputation.
-He has served as a Jury of several International Ballet competition and he taught master classes worldwide.
+Furthermore, Carneiro has served on the Jury of several International Ballet competitions and has taught master classes worldwide.

 Mirpuri Foundation Jury